markusfalk/dndresden/README.md

 Styling aims to incorporate the level of detail or the love that went into designing the dice.
 Is this set a very creative piece of art or are they not much to look at.

-### Coolness
+### Appeal

 A somewhat subjective measure on how much fun I have using the dice for playing, collecting or fotographing.
+Or simply a measure of how cool I think they are.

 ## Dice Classes

 Also, there are classes for the dice.
 The class itself does not influence the score.
 Rather it is an indicator for rareness or price.

-- Wood: cheap dice sets with no special design.
+- Wood: cheap, practical and usable dice sets with no special design.
 - Stone: standard dice sets.
 - Silver: These dice sets are the upper middle class with some special design or material.
 - Gold: Special care is taken to produce these extraordinary dice.